The Doctrine of Eclipse holds that unconstitutional laws are not void but inactive, and can be revived if the constitutional conflict is resolved.

 III.
 Landmark Case Laws

 Since the adoption of the Indian Constitution, the doctrine of eclipse has developed through various Supreme Court rulings and is still currently applicable to many constitutional cases.
-One thing to note is that there has always been debate on the validity of Article 368 and eclipse cast on it due to FR in many cases.
+One thing to note is that there has always been debate on the validity of Article 368 and the eclipse cast on it due to FR in many cases.

-The first case is of Golaknath v.
-State of Punjab [9] in which a petition was filed under Article 32 of the Constitution challenging the Punjab Act, 1953 as in violation of constitutional rights of the petitioner under Article 14 and Article 19 (f) & (g).
+The first case is Golaknath v.
+State of Punjab [9] in which a petition was filed under Article 32 of the Constitution challenging the Punjab Act, 1953 as in violation of the constitutional rights of the petitioner under Article 14 and Article 19 (f) & (g).
 The Supreme Court held that the parliament does not have the power to curtail the guaranteed fundamental rights in the constitution and any amendment to FR needs to be constitutional.
 This decision left Article 368 eclipsed.

 Secondly, in the case of Shankari Prasad v.
-UOI [10], the Supreme court elaborately discussed the constitutional validity of the first amendment in 1951 that curtailed the right to property of citizens.
+UOI [10], the Supreme Court elaborately discussed the constitutional validity of the first amendment in 1951 that curtailed the right to property of citizens.
 The Supreme Court held that the power to make amendments in the constitution as per Art.
 368 are inclusive of power to amend FR as well.
 Also, the use of the word “law” in Article 13(8) refers only to an ordinary law made in exercise of legislative powers and not any constitutional amendment that is brought in the exercise of constituent power.
 Thus it is implied that a constitutional amendment is deemed valid even if it is against the FR.

 It is now settled that even though the Parliament of the country is not supreme, it has the power to amend the constitution without changing its basic structure.
 Accordingly, the fundamental rights are also amenable and the eclipse cast on Article 368 is also removed.
 [11]